 Words in Winter

-Words in Winter is an annual literary and arts festival held in August each year in the Hepburn Shire and surrounding districts.
+Words in Winter is a literary and arts festival held in August in the Hepburn Shire and surrounding districts.
 Words in Winter is a celebration of words, stories and ideas in all their forms shared by locals and visiting presenters through readings, poetry, theatre, music, talks, workshops, visiting authors, and exhibitions.

 You can find out more about the festival here